Unseen (the story behind the story)

 For everything we CAN see, there is so much more that hides below the surface.
 Every person we see or meet is going through something.
 Every relationship has levels of permission and levels of disclosure.
 Even the closest of friends may hide some pieces of their story from each other.

 God knows each part of our story.
 Nothing is hidden from Him.
-He wants to walk with us in both the joys and sorrows of life.
-He longs to pull us out of the darkness when we’re strugging.
+He wants to walk with us in life’s joys and sorrows.
+He longs to pull us out of the darkness when we’re struggling.

 UNSEEN is one of the dramatic performances my daughter’s ballet company does every few years.
-This story goes “behind the seens” of two families.
-One couple faces devasting loss, going though overwhelming grief and depression.
-One couple watches their child struggle with addiction, fearing for her life in a sense of hopelessness.
+This story goes “behind the scenes” of two families.
+One couple faces devasting loss, going through overwhelming grief and depression.
+One couple watches their child struggle with addiction, fearing for her life, feeling hopeless.
 Each family is given a gift as the veil lifts and they see into the unseen world.

 When the servant of the man of God got up and went out early in the morning, an army with horses and chariots had surrounded the city.
 So he asked Elisha, “Oh, my master, what are we to do?”

 “Do not be afraid,” Elisha answered, “for those who are with us are more than those who are with them.”